 Stop by Taipei's busy streets, and you'll easily spot the aroma of sweetness and buttery pastries, mainly thanks to Pineapple Cake, a top seller among the Taiwanese.

-Pineapple cakes are typically found year-round in Taiwan.
-What do you think of all these presentations?
+Pineapple cakes are typically found year-round in Taiwan, but you can make them at home:

 🥛 Cantonese Milk Pudding (Nai Wong):